 Alongside nearby Dubrovnik, Split draws travelers to the glittering Adriatic Coast of Croatia in droves, and the many attractions within the Roman city walls are just the start of the allure.
 With idyllic islands scattered offshore and a hinterland studded with castles, medieval towns and national parks, this historic city is the perfect stop for those who like their city breaks with bonus day trips.

+After discovering all the must-see attractions in Split, you’ll be hungry for more.
+That’s why three to five days is an ideal time to spend in the city.
 With a few days to spare, you can find your own island in the sun, splash in thundering waterfalls in the hills, and discover medieval townships away from the (sometimes maddening) downtown crowds.
-Spring is the ideal time to visit this idyllic stretch of coastline before the summertime hordes arrive.
+Spring is the best time to visit this idyllic stretch of coastline before the summertime hordes arrive.

 Inexpensive car hire is available from local companies and there are excellent local bus services, so getting there and back at the end of the day is easy too.
-Here are our seven favorite day trips from Split to explore more of the Adriatic Coast.
+Here are our 11 favorite day trips from Split to explore more of the Adriatic Coast and see the best of Croatia

 Just along the coast from Unesco-listed Diocletian’s Palace in Split is another wonderful World Heritage wonder – historic Trogir, fêted for its extraordinarily well-preserved Romanesque and Renaissance architecture and unique and beautiful location.
 The old town sits on a small island, separated by narrow channels from the mainland on one side and from forested Čiovo Island on the other.
 It's a charming jumble of imposing fortifications, leafy gardens and seafront promenades.